-- Working in the post-COVID-19 era for people working from home (only in wave 3 and wave 4); - Hours of working from home (only in wave 3 and wave 4); - Reasons to work on-site (only in wave 3 and wave 4); - Reasons to work from home (only in wave 3 and wave 4).
+- Working in the post-COVID-19 situation (only in Wave 3, Wave 4, Wave 5); - Desired hours of working from home (only in Wave 4, Wave 5); - Reasons to work on-site (only in Wave 4, Wave 5); - Reasons to work from home (only in Wave 3, Wave 4); - Agreements about hybrid work in the future (only in Wave 5); - Permission of hybrid work in the future by the employer (only in Wave 5).

-Respondents who were working from home were asked how they would prefer to work-onsite or from home-once the measures have been lifted.
-The participants who work from home were asked how - if the measures have been lifted - they would prefer to divide their work between working on location and working from home.
+In Wave 3, Wave 4 and Wave 5 respondents who were working from home were asked how they would prefer to work-on-site or from home-once the measures have been lifted.
+Furthermore, these participants were asked how - if the measures have been lifted - they would prefer to divide their work between working on location and working from home.
 Finally, five reasons are asked for both working on-site and for working from home.